Antokepf

 MapOhtarion

-The city's three most prominent deities are Gruumsh, Krak-Oth and Melrith.
-The worship of Krak-Oth began in the Horgon Era with Theegan proselytizers out of Araj.
+The city's top deities are Gruumsh, Krak-Oth and Melrith.
+The worship of Krak-Oth began in the Horgon Era with Theegan proselytizers out of Ak'mrîtun.
 Melrith's influence came with the growing strength of Emeldimir's three Dark Nature forests, the Arirmarg, Gambriath and the Vaharmane.

-Antokepf has a mix of architecture reflecting the domes of the Theegans, the slender spires and sharp angles of the goblins, and gardens of decaying and thriving plants next to each other.
-In these gardens, the cycle of decay and regrowth happens very quickly with druids applying their magic without restraint.
+Antokepf has a mix of architecture, the domes of the Theegans, the slender spires and sharp angles of the goblins, and great gardens mixed with decaying and thriving plants.
+In these gardens, with the help of druids, the cycle of decay and regrowth happens very quickly.

 Related Information